vegaprotocol/documentation/versioned_docs/version-v0.50.2/releases/overview.md

 While there are many open-source components to Vega software, not all of the code is open yet.
 Read on for links to release notes, some of which live in the open repositories on GitHub, and others which are published here.

 [**Vega core software**](#vega-core-software) - Below, find a summary of each version's features and breaking changes.

 See the full release notes on [GitHub](https://github.com/vegaprotocol/vega/releases).

-[**Data node APIs on GitHub**](https://github.com/vegaprotocol/vegawallet/releases) - The data node APIs allow for querying for historic information and for snapshots of the current state of the systems.
+[**Data node APIs on GitHub**](https://github.com/vegaprotocol/data-node/releases) - The data node APIs allow for querying for historic information and for snapshots of the current state of the systems.

 [**Vega Wallet on GitHub**](https://github.com/vegaprotocol/vegawallet/releases) - The code for the Vega Wallet CLI app is open source, and you can read about the contents of each release on the Vega Wallet repo.

-[**Vega Desktop Wallet on GitHub**](https://github.com/vegaprotocol/vegawallet-desktop/releases) - The code for the Vega Wallet desktop app is open source, and you can read the contents of each release on the repo.

 [**Vega Desktop Wallet on GitHub**](https://github.com/vegaprotocol/vegawallet-desktop/releases) - The code for the Vega Wallet desktop app is open source, and you can read the contents of each release on the repo.